JUDOKICK/creol-documentation/source/creol-dlt.rst

 ``constructor (bool defaultState, address _roomContract,address _roomOwner, uint256 _daliShortAddress, uint256 _LEDDim, uint256 _LEDWattage)`` The constructor takes a defaultState of the LED (on/off), LED Wattage and the DALI Dim of 0-254 (Representing 0-100%)
 Each LED contract requires a "RoomContract" which is the room contract to which the LED is deployed to.
 As well as the owner of the room.

 These are automatically taken care of when deploying new hardware and using the RoomState contract to do so.
-The LEDFactory ensures that this is done properly using the interface and the LEDLibrary as a gas optimization.
+The LEDFactory.sol ensures that this is done properly using the LEDStateInterface.sol and the LEDLibrary.sol as a gas optimization.

 Each LED maintains individual control of its: